July 3 2018

 Cross-training is something that many runners don’t make time for.
 When I was training for my first marathon, I found all the running to be so exhausting that I barely had the energy for physical activity that wasn’t running.
 This turned out to be a mistake.
 I ended up in physical therapy two months before my first marathon because I had injured myself.
 My story is all too common: A runner tackles a new distance, is overwhelmed by that distance, stops cross training and ends up injured.
 I was lucky that I was able to heal and still run my race, but that is not always the case.

 Here are three reasons why you need to keep up your cross training, no matter how many miles you are running each week:

-Now, just for the record–I’m not a doctor, a trainer, or certified expert.
+Now, just for the record–I’m not a doctor, a trainer or a certified expert.
 But I’ve read the science and worked with my PT enough to understand the basics behind this statement.
 Many overuse injuries are caused by weak stability muscles.
 Running doesn’t help to develop these smaller muscles.
-But cross training and strength training does.
+But cross-training and strength training does.
 For example, I had extremely weak stabilizing muscles when I began training for my first marathon which led to ankle pain.
 Once I began doing things OTHER than running, those muscles strengthened which helped me to run pain free.

 Sometimes you can get tired of running the same routes, day in and day out.
 By switching up your routine and mixing in some different fitness activities, you can keep yourself excited about running.

 Cross-training can help increase your aerobic threshold, without the risk of injury from pounding the pavement.
 Additionally, exercises that focus on your core can really help you improve your form during runs.